PPI-DEV-ORG/smartcube-cli/README.md

-# SmartCube CLI Module
+# Smartcube CLI Module

 **Note:**
 - This module is programmed in Python 3.10.12.
 - Currently, it is compatible with Linux systems only.

-## Running SmartCube CLI
+## Running Smartcube CLI

-SmartCube CLI can be executed in two ways: manually or by utilizing the program installer available at [SmartCube Installer](https://github.com/PPI-Capstone-Project/smartcube-installer).
+Smartcube CLI can be executed in two ways: manually or by utilizing the program installer available at [Smartcube Installer](https://github.com/PPI-Capstone-Project/smartcube-installer).

 ### Manual Execution: